NitinBhasneria/Contact-List/README.md

 ## E: Express
   - Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
   - Idea of **Express** came Sinatra, which is popular framework based on **Ruby**.
+  - Expres provides you boilerplate by encapsulation the functionalities of NodeJs so that the whole app building process becomes easier and fast.

+## A: Angular
+  - Angular 2 is based on TypeScript.
+  - Angular is an application design framework and development platform for creating efficient and sophisticated single-page apps.
+  - Angular is a development platform, built on TypeScript.
+As a platform, Angular includes:
+    - A component-based framework for building scalable web applications.
+    - A collection of well-integrated libraries that cover a wide variety of features, including routing, forms management, client-server communication, and more.
+    - A suite of developer tools to help you develop, build, test, and update your code.
+  - PS: We will be using Angular2.
+We will be using angular2 as a interface for the client to interfere.

+## Node.js
+  - Node.js is a server-side JavaScript runtime built on Chrome's V8 JavaScript engine.
+  - Follows the event-driven architecture, where there is a single thread mechanism to process your events.
+  - Events will be done asynchronously, i.e. if we have multiple event process one vent wont wait for other to complete.
+It can process multiple request at the same time.
+So, this event-driven architecture makes out node.js server highly optimal and scalable.
+  - PS: For understanding difference between event-driven and request-driven(used in old framework) refer [this](https://www.techtalksbyanvita.com/post/event-driven-vs-request-driven-rest-architecture).
+See this what is event-driven.

+# CURD Operation